 Less than a mile north of the Homer Wilson Ranch is the Upper Burro Mesa Pour-off Trailhead.
-This is a moderately strenuous 3.5-mile hike that can take about two hours total.
+This moderately strenuous 3.5-mile hike can take about two hours total.

 The end of this trail is the same pouroff you see from the Lower Burro Mesa Pour-Off Trail, only now you're viewing it from above.

 Sam Nail Ranch

 The last point of interest when driving north on the Ross Maxwell Scenic Drive is the Sam Nail Ranch, which features a short trail (0.5 miles) around an old adobe two-room home built by Sam Nail in 1916.

 This ranch is about 3.6 miles north of the Upper Burro Mesa Pour-off trailhead or 3.4 miles south of Panther Juncture Road, where the scenic drive begins.